We're joining up health and care information across our boroughs

 Better information will improve the local health and care services you receive

 An overview of the benefits, and how the joined-up record works can be found on this page, as well as links to:

 Joining up health and care records improves care for everyone.
 Watch a short film about how it works, and the benefits for patients.

-The information on this page is also available in a printed leaflet which will be available at your GP practice when they become part of the joined-up record.
-This can also be downloaded.
+The information on this page is also available in a printed leaflet which will be available at your GP practice when they become part of the joined-up records.

-Most of your current health and care information, such as medication and allergies, the summary of your care from past hospital stays and future appointments will be included.
-This will be your recent history as health and care services have not always recorded this information on electronic systems.
+Most of your current health and care information, such as medication and allergies, the summary of your care from past hospital stays and future appointments are included.
+This includes your recent history, as health and care services have not always recorded this information on electronic systems.

 Over time, it will also include information from other organisations that provide NHS and local authority social care services.
 This includes mental health records and those created by social workers.
-However, not every element of your information is part of the joint record.
+However, not every element of your information is part of the joined-up records.
 The health records of all adults and children will be joined up as well as adult social care information.
 We do not currently plan to include children’s social care records.

-The information in the joined-up record will be used in different ways:
+The information in the joined-up records is used in different ways:

-- It will be used by health and care workers when you visit them, or they visit you
+- It is used by health and care workers when you visit them, or they visit you

-- It will also be used by care teams to understand people’s health and care needs
+- It is also used by care teams to understand people’s health and care needs

 - It is used to ensure that we provide a high-quality of care to residents across our boroughs who suffer from long-term health conditions